sanket-qp/algorithms/README.md

 algorithms
 ==========
-Implmentation of well known algorithms in Python
+Implmentation of some well known algorithms in Python